-Edge Only is luxury jewelry with an edge.
+Edge Only is luxury jewellery with an edge.
 Founded by former DJ Jenny Huston, Edge Only is for people that care about the jeans and trainers they wear every bit as much as the suit they wear to work.
-We spent 5 minutes with the Irish jewelry designer to get a glimpse inside the brand.
+We spent 5 minutes with the Irish jewellery designer to get a glimpse inside the brand.

 How did Edge Only begin?

 After University I was a Voice-over Agent, then moved on to be a theatre producer.
 While producing, I did an evening radio show for fun.
 Lucky for me important ears were listening and i was offered a show with RTÉ 2fm - I was an alternative DJ (Rock, indie and electro) and music TV presenter with RTÉ, the Irish National broadcaster for over 9 years.
 I applied for voluntary redundancy, took a year off and then started Edge Only.